gitcoinco/code_fund_ads/README.md

 { "status": "error", "message": "error message" }
 ```

-And in the event that we do not have an available advertiser, you will see:
+In the event that we do not have an available advertiser, and thus no available (paid or fallback) ad, `evt.detail` will return:

 ```json
 { "status": "no-advertiser" }